zedshaw/learn-python3-thw-code/README.md

 Paintings For Bugs Bounty
 ====

-I (Zed A. Shaw) an amateur painter, and I'd like to do a fun bug bounty where I exchange paintings I make for bugs people find in my [book](https://learnpythonthehardway.org/python3/).
+I (Zed A. Shaw) am an amateur painter, and I'd like to do a fun bug bounty where I exchange paintings I make for bugs people find in my [book](https://learnpythonthehardway.org/python3/).
 I'm not a fantastic painter by any means, so don't imagine you're going to sell them for millions of dollars after I die.
 Rather, think of this as an elaborate art project that nobody else has done (that I know of).
 It'll be all the rage at the Whitney!

 Here's how the bounty works: